 From Amsterdam to Berlin in less than 6 hours

-Plans for Intercity Berlin 2024 and 2025
+Plans for Intercity Berlin 2024

 There are many plans for the upcoming years: new locomotive, new schedules, new carriages, snack caddies.